GSA/challenges-and-prizes/_all-challenges/1255-open-data-for-good-grand-challenge.md

   * One (1) Student prize (*\* student teams are also eligible for grand prize and runner up; student prize only open to those who can demonstrate student status*)**:** **$10,000**

   * Subcategory:
     * One (1) to Five (5) prizes totaling **$50,000:** The U.S. Environmental Protection Agency (EPA) will award prizes to projects within this category that focus on reducing marine/ocean plastic pollution and/or creating markets for recycled materials.
     * One (1) Prize of **$10,000**: The U.S. Environmental Protection Agency (EPA) will award prizes to projects within this category that focus on helping the public understand the impact of transportation emissions on air quality.
+    * **Climate Smart Community Challenge:**  NOAA will award one (1) or more prizes totaling **$50,000** to projects that focus on tackling the climate-crisis through climate smart communities.
+Prizes will be awarded to exceptional tools that improve climate resilience planning in communities around the nation by enabling local decision making and facilitating federal support of local-level priorities.
   * Additional in-kind (non-monetary) prizes may be announced.